smtifahim/TARA-Ontology-Repository/ontology-files/readme.md

 # TARA Ontology Files

-* List of ontology files.
+* List of ontology files needed for the adapeter.